Automotive Air Pump Function and Diagnosis

 Needed or Not

 The original Fiat Spider, produced from 1966 to 1985, featured an efficient twin-cam four-cylinder motor.
 These engines were well-designed, and ran cleanly and efficiently.
-But starting in 1974, all cars bound for North America were required to have pollution devices - regardless of whether they were really needed.
+But starting in 1974, all cars sold in North America were required to have pollution devices, regardless of whether they were really needed.

 By the early eighties, car manufacturers were producing more efficient fuel-injected engines along with improved ECM's, which regulated engine functions precisely.
 Soon after, the amount of unburned fuel into the exhaust was greatly reduced, and the need for air pumps faded.